Gym members wear face masks

 Treasurer Jim Chalmers says the reforms will eliminate dodgy deals and save people money.
 Image by Darren England/AAP PHOTOS

-The government has released a consultation paper on better protections for customers and small business owners under consumer laws.
+The government has also released a consultation paper to strengthen the Australian Competition and Consumer Commission’s powers to protect customers and small business owners.

-It wants feedback on introducing penalties for suppliers who refuse to provide repairs, replacements or refunds.
+It is considering penalties for suppliers who refuse to provide repairs, replacements or refunds.